-There were also 19 non-TLR curtailments, none of which were initiated by Duke.
-These are schedule reductions initiated for various reasons including lack of generation and outages and derates associated with hurricane Matthew.
-We found no evidence that any of these curtailments were influenced by Duke.
+There were also 92 non-TLR curtailments, none of which were initiated by Duke.
+These are schedule reductions initiated for various reasons including lack of generation and generation not meeting schedule.

 Even though Duke did not initiate these curtailments during the quarter, Duke Operations could adversely impact the transmission network and lead other security coordinators to initiate curtailments.
 Accordingly, we evaluate all curtailments and TLRs that Duke could plausibly have affected through its operations.
 We call these "flow-based" curtailments.
 They do not include those curtailments associated with PJM ramp constraint events because Duke's generation or transmission assets do not contribute to PJM ramp constraints.